charcoalphp/charcoal/README.md

 ### 0.1.1
 _Unreleased_
-- Removed the second argumnet for the constructor (currently unused)
+- Removed the second argument for the constructor (currently unused)
 - Clearer error message on invalid JSON files
+- Fix composer.json and the autoloader
+- Various internal changes (PSR2 compliancy, _with psr1 exception_)

 ### 0.1
 _Released on 2015-08-25_